 Progress in 2016 In 2016, we produced nearly two billion packs of medicines, 833 million doses of vaccines, and five billion packs of consumer healthcare products.
 We manufacture all of our medicines and vaccines according to our internal Quality Management System and Good Manufacturing Practice regulations.
 In 2016, we had 167 regulatory inspections of our manufacturing sites and 86% of these received no observations or minor observations.1 11 of the inspections were conducted by the US Food and Drug Administration (FDA), of which five resulted in a Form 483 being issued to sites, citing deficiencies to current Good Manufacturing Practices (cGMP).
 None of these observations had any direct impact on product supply from our sites, and corrective action plans to mitigate the observations have been submitted to the FDA in all cases.
 In July 2016, our Worthing facility in the UK received a warning letter from the FDA arising from an inspection that had been conducted 12 months previously.
 We responded promptly to the FDA to address the points raised and advised them of the programme of work which is now well advanced.

-1. At this time we are still awaiting 11 reports from 2016 inspections.
-Understanding the risks As our medicines and vaccines reach an increasing number of people in low- and middle-income countries in Africa, we are supporting efforts to strengthen national infrastructures for reporting safety information about our products.
+In 2016 we performed conducted on our behalf by third parties Understanding the risks As our medicines and vaccines reach an increasing number of people in low- and middle-income countries in Africa, we are supporting efforts to strengthen national infrastructures for reporting safety information about our products.
 We aim to do this by building capacity for medicine and vaccine safety, enhancing safety assessments and establishing a global safety support structure.
 For example, we are collaborating with the government in Malawi to facilitate the development of a pharmacovigilance reporting system for our vaccines to enhance the detection, monitoring, understanding and prevention of adverse effects.
 In 2016, we established a pharmacovigilance centre of excellence in the US that brings together data from electronic health databases, patient reported data and social media (see case study) to give us a more holistic view of the risks and benefits of our products.
 We keep track of risks to quality and safety standards on our global risk register to ensure patient safety in clinical research.
 In 2016, we performed 263 audits of our own trials and those conducted on our behalf by third parties (see Data summary on page 27).
 Reducing the risks of counterfeit products In 2016, we increased our work with border controls to improve our anti-counterfeiting strategy.
 We are focusing on targeted intelligence gathering and strategic enforcement in order to prevent counterfeits from getting onto the market and reaching consumers.
 An important aspect of the strategy is collaboration with global customs authorities, especially in countries where counterfeit products are known to be manufactured or those known to be major transit hubs for counterfeit products.
 We have recorded trade mark registrations with customs authorities in over 64 countries and during 2016 we conducted 38 training sessions for customs officials at key ports in 15 countries.
 This enables the authorities to identify and seize large shipments of counterfeit products destined for markets around the world.
-In 2016 we performed audits of our own trials and those conducted on our behalf by third parties Harnessing online networks to improve patient care Our planet Many people share personal information on social media - including their experiences of using medicines.
+Harnessing online networks to improve patient care Many people share personal information on social media - including their experiences of using medicines.
 This is valuable data that can help us improve patient care.